Who is Eileen George?

 How the Father’s Message is Given

 The Father wants everyone to know that He “loves them beyond all human understanding.”
-Eileen often says: “He adores you with a small ‘a’.”
+Eileen often said: “He adores you with a small ‘a’.”
 He asks that His children come to Him rather than separating themselves from Him by sin and lack of attention.
 He wants them to love Him, and to receive His gifts and blessings.

 Eileen and the Church